 Both products offer their own advantages and disadvantages.
 For a residential pool, chlorinated rubber is the quickest and easiest product to use as it does not require owner’s preparation techniques upon reapplication.
 Epoxies will last longer, however their major limitations are that they will chalk above and below the waterline as well as requiring significant mechanical preparation prior to re-coating.

 How much does it cost?

 Generally speaking, a complete preparation, patch and repaint of an average backyard pool require less than $1000 in materials using chlorinated rubber.
 The same pool to be completed with epoxy would cost approximately 2 ½ thousand dollars.

 Will my pool pop when I empty it?

 This is a risk mostly for fibreglass pools when they are empty for long periods of time.
-It is possible for concrete and marble sheen pulls to pop as well however it is far less likely.
-The hydrostatic valve is in the pool in order to help maintain a hydrostatic balance between the pool shell and the surrounding birth stop as a general rule of thumb once your pool is empty it is best to start all preparation and repainting work as quickly as possible.
+It is possible for concrete and marble sheen pools to pop as well, however it is far less likely.
+The hydrostatic valve is in the pool in order to help maintain a hydrostatic balance between the pool shell and the surrounding birth.
+As a general rule of thumb, once your pool is empty it is best to start all preparation and repainting work as quickly as possible.
 It is also recommended that while the pool is empty that the hydrostatic valve be checked and replaced if required.
-For people with fibreglass pools you are able to employee braces to provide pressure on the side walls of the pool in order to limit the likelihood of the shell popping.
+For people with fibreglass pools, you are able to employ braces to provide pressure on the side walls of the pool in order to limit the likelihood of the shell popping.